Business School Deans have a rather unique job description: Management of a business that teaches both management and business.

 How come?
 Kumar’s father, who was a top official in Karnataka police, instilled in him a love of reading, and top-class scholars at the IISc. impressed upon him through their work that research was his calling.
 We haven’t been able to research how he acquired his Italian vocabulary.

-Soumitra Dutta, 52, is another electrical engineering graduate from India who is Dean—of the Samuel Curtis Johnson Graduate School of Management at Cornell University.
+Soumitra Dutta, 54 as of 2018, is another electrical engineering graduate from India who is Dean—of the Samuel Curtis Johnson Graduate School of Management at Cornell University.
 Dutta did his B.Tech. in Electrical Engineering and Computer Science from IIT, Delhi (class of 1985, second rank), and MS and PhD in Computer Science and MS in Business Administration from the University of California, Berkeley.
 This might have taken some doing, but Dutta, whose hobbies were body-building and table tennis, managed very well, indeed.

 In 1989, Dutta joined INSEAD at Fontainebleu near Paris as Assistant Professor, starting a 23-year stint at the prestigious institution.
 He also served as visiting professor at Oxford and Cambridge universities in the UK and the Haas Business School at the University of California.
 An expert in the impact of technology on business, he took over as the Samuel Curtis School Dean in 2012.